 The project participants are Universita Degli Studi Di Padova (Italy), Stichting Katholieke Universiteit (The Netherlands), PD Neurotechnology LTD (United Kingdom), Panepistimio Ioanninon (Greece), King's College London (United Kingdom), Mediolanum Cardio Research SRL (Italy), University College London (United Kingdom), Estonian Movement Disorders Society (Estonia), PMU Salzbug (Austria), Philipps Universität Marburg (Germany).

 The project is led by nurse educators from six universities in Malta, the Netherlands, Norway and the UK.
-The WHO CC at the PMU is invited to join this project as a multiplicator for German-speaking countries.
+The WHO CC at the PMU is a multiplicator for German-speaking countries.

 In 2017 PMU and EAPC launched a survey with the aim to collect information on elements of palliative care education from experts from all over Europe.
 The analysis revealed a high agreement regarding the existing core competencies of palliative care education.
 The results indicate that at post-graduate level all health care providers

 - have to comprehend the palliative care philosophy